pritiislam/bikesharing/README.md

 Python, Tableau

 ## Overview
-During a trip to NYC, my colleagues and I noticed the prominence of bike sharing programs.
+During a trip to NYC, my colleagues and I noticed the prominence of bike sharing programs around the city.
 Inspired by this observation, we decided to analyse data from Citi Bike to determine whether a similar business model might work in Des, Moines, IA.
-The analysis performed will dive deep into the demotraphic of Citi Bike users, how long the bikes are used for, and where the bikes are utilized most.
-We will be utilizing Tableau to visualize the data for a potential investment opportunity.
+The analysis performed dives deep into the demographic of the Citi Bike users, how long the bikes are used for, and where the bikes are being utilized the most.
+We have decided to use Tableau to visualize the data for a potential local investment opportunity.

 ## Results
 ![City Bike Overview](1.png)